Rovers FC (Guam): International competitions

-On many occasions the Rovers FC has travelled to Hong Kong and Saipan with future plans to travel to the Philippines, Japan, Korea, Taiwan and other destinations.
+On many occasions Rovers FC has travelled to Hong Kong and Saipan with future plans to travel to the Philippines, Japan, Korea, Taiwan and other destinations.
 The Rovers FC also has plans to continue to springboard to new competitions in regional locations by becoming the very first club from Guam to take part in an official AFC Tournament, the AFC Cup Qualifying Play-offs.
 In the 2016 AFC Cup Qualifying Play-offs, Rovers FC competed against Dordoi Bishkek, the champions of Kyrgyzstan's premier league, and Benfica de Macau, the champions of Macau's premier league.

-The Rovers FC has a history of hosting various tournaments whereby clubs from foreign countries have traveled to Guam to compete.
+Rovers FC has a history of hosting various tournaments whereby clubs from foreign countries have traveled to Guam to compete.
 Club teams mostly from Japan and Saipan visit Guam to participate in these special weekend tournaments.
 There are plans on the horizon for these types of tournaments to become more frequent with visiting teams from Korea, China, Hong Kong, Taiwan and the Philippines as well as the teams from Japan and Saipan.
 Rovers FC have already acquired the reputation as an outstanding hosting club and will continue to elevate these events to bolster that reputation.